dymaczew/fs20icam/LabGuides/Exercise5/README.md

 Normally you install Appsody on the development environment - typically your local workstation.
 However for the course of this lab you will use the managed cluster to install and run Appsody (More dedicated Appsody and Kabanero labs are planned in other sessions)

-The purpose of this exercise it to demonstrate that the Appsody stacks by default include the monitoring instrumentation for selected runtimes and how to connect the genereated microservices to the IBM Cloud App Management server.
+The purpose of this exercise it to demonstrate that the Appsody stacks by default include the monitoring instrumentation for selected runtimes.
+You will also learn how to connect the genereated microservices to the IBM Cloud App Management server.

 ### 1. Install the Appsody on the managed cluster

-Appsody binaried has been downloaded for you and are located in /home/localuser/install.
-Run the following command to install Appsody:
+Appsody binaries has been downloaded for you and are located in /home/localuser/install directory.
+Run the following commands to install Appsody:
 ```
 cd /home/localuser/install
 sudo apt-get install -y ./appsody_0.5.4_amd64.deb